AlexanderSkrock/camunda-modeler-code-editor/README.md

 ```

 > [!IMPORTANT]
 > This library dependency does not include runtime code.
-Thus, you'll need to have this plugin nex to your custom implementation.
+Thus, you'll need to have this plugin next to your custom implementation.

 ### Custom editors